Choose your language:

 An Agile partner must be willing to take on any task to help the team deliver the best possible product to clients.
 In order to work effectively with business managers and software developers through all iterations, Agile testers need to understand design principles, help the business refine user stories, assist developers in testing the backend logic, perform manual exploratory testing, participate in desk checks and provide feedback to the team, automate test cases and, most importantly, speak up when problems occur.

 HMSA needed a partner to assist with identification of future QA projects, requirements and resources for initiatives.
 It sought a partner that could support its largest effort, a HIPAA 5010 project that required substantial changes to the claims process, as well as the associated data and applications.
 TEKsystems presented a 30-day work analysis, identifying upcoming projects and the QA and testing requirements needed for each initiative.
-Our QA & Testing practice provided a managed service solution to assist HMSA with prioritizing testing needs, optimizing testing tools and templates, and continually improving the process.
+Our Quality Management practice provided a managed service solution to assist HMSA with prioritizing testing needs, optimizing testing tools and templates, and continually improving the process.

 Apollo Group’s QA department was tasked with reducing testing cycle times and maintenance costs while improving test coverage.
 The goal was to establish sustainable automation architecture to easily advance its automation initiative and eventually automate regression testing on more than 30 mission-critical applications.
 Via an assessment, TEKsystems determined that our BPT Accelerator Solution would provide Apollo with a smooth and efficient implementation of its existing BPT product suite, resulting in a faster return on investment.
 The BPT Accelerator was successfully installed, configured and implemented into Apollo’s environment.
 This solution has facilitated a 75 percent reduction in implementation time due to our proprietary code libraries and a 30 percent cost savings from remote sourcing options provided during the planning and development phases.